bomonike/bomonike.github.io/learn-chinese.md

    italki.com to find conversation partners.

 1. Focus on learning the first 500 words in the HSK 1 proficiency exam.
-Ximalaya - HSK 1 textbook audio - HSK 1 workbook audio.
+   * Ximalaya - HSK 1 textbook audio - HSK 1 workbook audio.

-Soundcloud - HSK 1 textbook audio - HSK 1 workbook audio.
+   * Soundcloud - HSK 1 textbook audio - HSK 1 workbook audio.
 1. Learn the

 1. Spaced Repetion, install the Anki app and load flash card content and quizzes

-1. Watch movies for immersion
-   - "The Empress of China (2014)" about Wu Zetian
+<a id="HSK_exam"></a>

 ## HSK exam

+Undergraduate students in foreign language-taught programs must achieve HSK Level 4 to graduate.

+Undergraduate students in For Chinese-taught programs must achieve HSK Level 5 tp graduate.

 https://www.chinesetest.cn

-Some countries also have their own regional HSK websites managed by local Confucius Institutes or embassy branches,
+Some countries also have their own regional HSK websites managed by local Confucius Institutes or embassy branches.

 The HSK (Hanyu Shuiping Kaoshi), the Chinese Proficiency Test, is the standardized international exam used to evaluate the Chinese language proficiency of non-native speakers.
 It is roughly the Chinese equivalent of the TOEFL or IELTS for English.